AD Connector Communication Flow and Troubleshooting

 2. The Cisco AD Connector retrieves the AD Users and Groups details only.

-Note: If there are updates to the Users and Groups, the Cisco AD Connector sends the AD data every five to seven minutes using an HTTPS connection on TCP port 443.
+Note: If there are updates, the Cisco AD Connector sends the AD data every five minutes using an HTTPS connection on TCP port 443.
 However, it can take an hour or longer for changes to reflect in Secure Access.

-Secure Access stores the required attributes from each object, including:
+Secure Access stores these required attributes from each object:

 • sAMAccountName—The username that you use to sign into the Cisco AD Connector.